xfbs/passgen/BUILDING.md

     cmake -S . -B build-iwyu -DENABLE_IWYU=YES
     cmake --build build-iwyu

 To generate a build folder and do the build with include-what-you-use activated.

+If you just want to run Include-What-You-Use and apply the suggested fixes, there is a bash script that will do just that.
+Run

+    ./scripts/fix-includes.sh

+From within the root of the project, it will generate a build folder in a temporary directory, run include-what-you-use on all files, and apply the fixes automatically.

 ## Running Tests